Transition publishing workflows from the legacy composer to the new Composer (Legacy)

 Legacy composer: Select Add location to add your current location to tweets based on your browser settings.

-New Composer: Add physical location data to tweets, Facebook Page posts, and Instagram Business posts.
-Scroll down and select Add to the right of Location and then add and select a location from the search results.
+New Composer: Add yourphysical location data to tweets.
+Scroll down and select Add to the right of Location and then select and apply a location from the results.

 Legacy composer: Select Attach media and then choose files to upload or drag-and-drop them from your desktop.
 You can also select Content library to access already uploaded files from any of your organizations.
 Thumbnails of your attached images will display below the text box.

 New Composer: Select Select files to upload, drag-and-drop files from your desktop, or select Browse your media to access free images from Pixabay, GIPHY, or any installed media library apps.
 Select Close Media Library when your images are selected, and then drag-and-drop them within the list on the left to rearrange them in your post previews.

 You can select Edit Image below each image to crop it for a specific social network, add filters or text, or make any other adjustments in the image editor.
 The new Composer also supports alternative text for images published to Twitter, Facebook, and LinkedIn.

 Legacy composer: Video publishing is supported for Twitter, Facebook, YouTube, and personal Instagram profiles.
 Select Attach media , and then choose files to upload.

 New Composer: Video publishing is supported for Twitter, Facebook Pages and groups, LinkedIn Pages, YouTube, and direct publishing to Instagram Business profiles.
 Under Media, select Select files to upload.

 You can select Edit video details below a video to add captions to videos published to Twitter and Facebook.

 Legacy composer: Business and Enterprise plan users can select Targeting options to select specific audience parameters for Facebook Page or LinkedIn Page posts.